This post may contain affiliate links

-Step 3: Gently remove the racks and lay them out on a foil lined baking tray.
-Add more bbq sauce on top.
+Step 5: Gently remove the racks and lay them out on a foil lined baking sheet.
+Add more barbecue sauce on top.

-Step 4: Broil under a broiler for 3-5 minutes until the bbq sauce starts to bubble and caramelize.
+Step 6: Broil under a broiler for 3-5 minutes until the barbecue sauce starts to bubble and caramelize.
 Alternately you could wrap them in foil and throw them on a heated grill for the same effect.
 I sometimes do this for crowds and picnics.
 This keep the ribs warm until ready to eat and makes it easy to pass out portions.

 Step 7: Enjoy!